Low Voltage Electrical Cabinet Maintenance

 Standard: Re-tightening all bolted electrical connections to precise Newton-meter (Nm) specifications to counteract loosening caused by thermal cycling and 50Hz vibration.

 Vibration from transformers and magnetic forces during switching can loosen bolts over time.
-A critical aspect of our service is torque tightening.
+A critical aspect of our service is precision torque tightening of all busbar connections using calibrated wrenches.

 Advanced Technical Testing Procedures